-Two MBC patients died while on study treatment or within 30 days following the last dose of LY3022855.
-Of these patients, one patient treated with 1 mg/kg (administered on Weeks 1, 2, 4, and 5) died 16 days after the last dose of LY3022855, which was reported to be most likely caused by complications of recently diagnosed venous thromboembolic event.
+Two patients with MBC died while on study treatment or within 30 days following the last dose of LY3022855.
+Of these patients, one patient treated with 1 mg/kg (administered on weeks 1, 2, 4, and 5) died 16 days after the last dose of LY3022855, which was reported to be most likely caused by complications of recently diagnosed venous thromboembolic event.
 Another patient treated with 100 mg QW died due to cancer progression.
 No mCRPC patient died while on study treatment or within 30 days following the last dose of LY3022855.

-Laboratory assessments identified treatment-emergent AEs of increased ALT (2 patients, Grade 3), increased ALP (3 patients, Grade 3), increased AST (1 patient, Grade 4; 2 patients, Grade 3), increased CK (2 patients, Grade 3) and increased blood bilirubin (2 patients, Grade 3).
-Myoglobin was collected for CK >2.5 upper limit of normal, 2 patients met this parameter.
+Laboratory assessments identified treatment-emergent AEs of increased ALT (two patients, grade 3), increased ALP (three patients, grade 3), increased AST (one patient, grade 4; two patients, grade 3), increased CK (two patients, grade 3) and increased blood bilirubin (two patients, grade 3).
+Myoglobin was collected for CK >2.5 upper limit of normal, two patients met this parameter.

-Immune related adverse events included 3 patients with diarrhea (2 Grade 1 and 1 Grade 2), 2 patients with a maculopapular rash (1 Grade 1 and 1 Grade 2), and 2 patients with pruritus (grade 1).
+Immune-related adverse events included three patients with diarrhea (two grade 1 and one grade 2), two patients with a maculopapular rash (one grade 1 and one grade 2), and two patients with pruritus (grade 1).
 Dermatologic toxicity was managed with topical steroids.
 No patients required systemic steroids for the management of these toxicities.